 Where can a grant be used?

-We are looking for projects that will help people with disability in one or more of these places:
+We are looking for projects that will help people with disability in places like:

 - their local area

 - a part of a state or territory

 - a whole state or territory

 - multiple states or territories

 - all parts of Australia.